spences10/scottspence.com/posts/2021/01/06/fedora-bootstrap-from-scratch/index.md

 `scott`, presuming that went well then it's time to set the default user.

-To do that, `exit` WSL to get back into Powershell.
+To do that, `exit` WSL to get back into PowerShell.

 This PowerShell one-liner configures my user properly, (thanks Jim!) take note of the last value here `1000` that's the `id -u` I checked